-Slater and Gordon has advised on many whistleblowing matters, including some of the most significant cases in this field.
-If you are thinking of bringing your concerns about public interest matters to your employer's attention, or you feel that after raising a concern, things have taken a turn for the worse, we would recommend that you take advice as soon as possible to maximise the protection available to you.
+At Slater and Gordon Lawyers we have run many whistleblowing cases, including some of the most significant cases in this field.
+If you are thinking of bringing your concerns about public interest matters to your employers attention, or you feel that after raising a concern, things have taken a turn for the worse, we would recommend that you take advice as soon as possible to maximise the protection available to you.
 Please also note that strict time limits apply in respect of bringing a claim.
-Most claims will need to be brought in an Employment Tribunal in the UK within three months less one day of the treatment you are complaining about.
+Most claims will need to be brought in the Employment Tribunal within three months less one day of the treatment you are complaining about.
+Where that treatment amounts to a continuing course of conduct by your employer, the claim may be brought within three months less one day from the end of the conduct.